design-patterns-in-ruby/design-patterns-in-ruby/README.md

 In Ruby, when you call a method on an object, Ruby looks for the method in the initial object and it's modules and then works it's way up the stack to that objects superclass and then it's superclass and so on.
 If the method is not found, Ruby then looks for the method *method_missing* in the initial object, then it's parent, and it's parent… etc.

-Rather than implement each of the underlying objects methods in the proxy, we can use *method_missing* to simply pass method calls to the unerlying object.
+Rather than implement each of the underlying objects methods in the proxy, we can use *method_missing* to simply pass method calls to the underlying object.

 Again, this has to big advantages: